 They move a lot faster here…

 And by that I don’t mean they’re always jogging.
 Although to be fair, Londoners do power walk like no other, but I digress.
 What I meant was the Brits are down to get down (and dirty) on the first date, whereas generally Americans are a bit more reserved about the whole shebang.
-They can definitely make you feel like you’re in an adult scene from a site like https://www.nu-bay.com/ or others.
+It may be a good time to remember Loveballs’ article on vagina tightening when you start looking into the Brit market, and understand what may come up.
+You decide if you’re comfortable with it or not, though, but they can definitely make you feel like you’re in an adult scene from a site like https://www.nu-bay.com/ or others.
 After all, Britain is technically European!
 Well, at least for another year or so…

 “I learned that if a man asks you if you would ‘like to come ‘round for a cuppa tea” THEY WANT TO HAVE SEX.
 It’s the British equivalent to ‘Do you want to come up and see the place?’ and I was not prepared, I just wanted some tea.” – Emily (CT, USA)